nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Original track Finder: commands, routines and controls

 To use Track Finder, press Control+NVDA+F (wait, I saw this command before).
 For anyone who are accustomed to NVDA's browse mode, this command would be familiar: find text in webpages.
-This command performs activities similar to alarm dialogs (see previous articles): after conditions are checked (making sure you are in playlist viewer and you have added at least one track) and setting required flags, NVDA opens Track Finder dialog where you can enter a search term and press ENTER.
+This command performs activities similar to alarm dialogs (see sections above): after conditions are checked (making sure you are in playlist viewer and you have added at least one track) and setting required flags, NVDA opens Track Finder dialog where you can enter a search term and press ENTER.
 NVDA will call track finder function (trackFinder) to locate the track with the given search term, and depending on search results, NVDA will move focus to the track or open a dialog saying results were not found.

 Two other commands are used as part of Track Finder: Find next and previous, assigned to NVDA+F3 and NVDA+Shift+F3, respectively (they also come from browse mode).
 When these commands are invoked, it'll check if you have searched for a term before, and if not, it'll open Track Finder dialog.
 If you have searched for a term before, NVDA will perform linear search with search direction specified (trackFinder method in the app module takes various parameters, and one of them is search direction).